 Now, don’t get so squeamish just yet.
 Bugs can help you bigtime as food sources when SHTF.

-In a survival situation when meat is scarce and every little bit of nutrition is precious, you might have to develop the stomach to have some creepy crawlies for dinner.
+In a survival situation when meat is scarce and every little bit of nutrition is precious, you might have to develop the stomach for some creepy crawlies for dinner.

 In this article, we list 6 insects that you can eat.
-How does barbecued larvae or fried grasshoppers sound to you?
+How do barbecued larvae or fried grasshoppers sound to you?